nikolai6767/pallas-analysis/README.md

 ## Building pallas and eztrace

-run
+Run
  ```cd pallas-analysis``` and
 ```source build_pallas_eztrace/setup_all.sh```
-to build and install pallas and eztrace with all the necessary environment variables.
+to build and install Pallas and EzTrace with all the necessary environment variables.

 Be careful: you may need to use the OTF2 library provided by the Pallas installation.